Skip to main content

 • num: ledger number

-• version: protocol version supported by this ledger
+• version: protocol version of this ledger

 • network the network passphrase for the network this core instance is using